shubham1091/Python_for_everybody/Getting_Started/Chapter_Four/reading.md

 Hello
 Yo
 I'm a lumberjack, and I'm okay.
-I sleep all night and I work alll day.
+I sleep all night and I work all day.
 7
 ```